PhoenixGreen/Cypherpunktimes-articles/supply-shock.md

 Governance Decisions: Decred and other projects have built-in Governance.
 For example, a vote on spending from the treasury could have a big impact on Decred if a proposal passes for a large amount of DCR coins to be spent.

 ## Conclusion:

+In conclusion, supply shock events are capable of exerting significant influence on prices, investor sentiment, and market dynamics.
+Education is key in this area to seize opportunities and notice the projects that put stakeholders first.
+Factors like protocol upgrades, regulatory changes, technological innovations, or economic events can all affect supply or cause a supply shock.

+## Links/References: